-This section also provides another remedy besides disclosure and party reply.
+1 2 3 4 5 6 7 8 9 10 11 This section also provides another remedy besides disclosure and party reply.
 In a case where disclosure and reply are inadequate to cure or eliminate the effect of the ex parte contact, a protective order may be issued.
 The intent of authorizing the protective order is to keep the ex parte material from the successor presiding officer.
 This section draws in part from the systematic California provisions on ex parte contacts.
 See West's Ann.Cal.Gov.Code Section 11430.10 to 11430.80.
 The California sections address many of the problems that arise in this area, and attempt to distinguish technical, advisory contacts from agency staff to presiding officers or agency heads from other kinds of party contacts.

-SECTION 408.
+12 SECTION 408.
 ADMINISTRATIVE ADJUDICATION CODE OF ETHICS.

-- (a) Except as otherwise provided in subsection (b), the administrative law judge code of ethics adopted in the state governs the hearing and other conduct of a a full time administrative law judge or other presiding officer adjudicating a contested case.] - (b) Section 407 governs the standards for ex parte communication.
-Section 402 governs disqualification of presiding officers.
-Restrictions on financial interests, political activity or on accepting honoraria, gifts, or travel are governed by state law other than this act.

-Section 408 is based on the provisions of the California A.P.A.
+13 (a) Except as otherwise provided in subsection (b), the administrative law judge code of 14 ethics adopted in this state governs the hearing and other conduct of a full time administrative 15 law judge or other presiding officer adjudicating a contested case.
+16 (b) Section 407 governs the standards for ex parte communication.
+Section 402 governs 17 disqualification of presiding officers.
+Restrictions on financial interests, political activity or on 18 accepting honoraria, gifts, or travel are governed by law other than this act.
+19 20 21 22 23 24 25 26 27 28 Comment Section 408 is based on the provisions of the California A.P.A.
 California Government Code Sections 11475 to 11475.70 (Administrative Adjudication Code of Ethics).
 This section applies to administrative law judges the provisions of the Code of Judicial Ethics applicable to judges in the judicial branch in the state, with exceptions as noted.
 Some of the exceptions are based on provisions of this act.
 Other exceptions are based on state statutes governing the ethical responsibilities of government officials and employees.
 Section 408 provides applicable law to govern disqualification of presiding officers under Section 402(e).

-SECTION 409.
+29 SECTION 409.
 INTERVENTION.
+30 (a) A presiding officer shall grant a timely petition for intervention in a contested case if: 31 (1) the petitioner has a statutory right to initiate, or to intervene in, the 32 proceeding in which intervention is sought; or 33 (2) the petitioner has an interest that will or may be adversely affected by the